 Shared bathrooms are a feature of all student housing facilities at NJCU.
-In the CO-OP Dormitory these bathrooms are cleaned and sanitized daily.
-In suite style residence halls, restroom cleaning is the responsibility shared by student occupants.
+In the CO-OP Dormitory these bathrooms are cleaned and sanitized four times daily.
+In suite-style residence halls, restroom cleaning is the responsibility shared by student occupants.

-Restrooms serviced by NJCU housekeeping staff will be cleaned frequently and in accordance to CDC guidelines.
+Restrooms serviced by NJCU housekeeping staff will be cleaned four times daily with additional incidental cleaning upon request.
 Service includes cleaning and sanitizing all sinks, handles, stall locking mechanisms, mirrors, floors, and toilets.
 All paper products and soap dispensers are replenished, and waste is removed from receptacles.